AppLovin/AppLovin-MAX-Godot/README.md

 #### iOS
 1. In the Godot editor, open the `Export` window from the `Project` menu.
 When the `Export` window opens, click `Add..` and select `iOS`.
   - The `App Store Team ID` and `(Bundle) Identifier` options in the `Application` category are required.
-2. In the `Plugins` category, `App Lovin Max` checkbox must be enabled.
+2. In the `Plugins` category, the `App Lovin Max` checkbox must be enabled.

   <img width="400" alt="image" src="https://github.com/AppLovin/AppLovin-MAX-Godot/assets/23690238/d8320199-6288-472d-93db-c81912bbddc3">